ALTIBASE/Documents/ReleaseNotes/eng/Altibase_Migration_Center_7_14_Release_Notes.md

 ### Minimum Software

-Migration Center is a pure Java-based client application relying on the JAVA Runtime Environment (JRE) instead of the client's hardware or an operating system.
-In order to execute Migration Center in the GUI mode, however, additional support for the graphic library of operating system is required.
+Migration Center is a pure Java application that uses Swing for GUI mode.
+It runs regardless of the user’s hardware and operating system, but relies on the JRE.
+The user is recommended to install Oracle, or IBM Java 8 or later.
+To run Migration Center in GUI mode, the user’s environment must support Java Swing.

 | Mode | JRE                         | OS Graphic Library |
 | ---- | --------------------------- | ------------------ |